bennomeier/epcalc/README.md

 https://bennomeier.github.io/epcalc/index.html?country=Czechia&logN=16.18&dayZero=37

-The next update will be a country-specific timeshift for the imported data.
+The next update will see further bugfixes.

 * Update 2020/03/26: Reorganization of the code.
 A jhu.js module now loads the JHU data.
 For the past it is possible to plot the JHU data, the simulation, or both. *